tonythai12/Generating-and-Solving-Mazes-in-Minecraft-C-/README.md

 **@tonythai12 - Tony Thai - s4002970:**

 - Created test-cases/edgecases for testing
+- Implementation of menu navigation
-- Full Implementation of reading maze from terminal
+- Full Implementation of reading maze from terminal and data structurer for holding maze
 - Creation of the ReadMazeFromTerminal function
 - Assisted @pdotkeenan in implementing the flattening of terrain, and restoring environment
 - Documentation for ReadMazeFromTerminal function